elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 Receiver:

-Send ACK of highest in-order received sequence #.
+Send ACK of **highest in-order** received sequence #.
 Remember only rcv_base.
-When receiving out-of-order packet, can either discard of buffer (implementation decision).
-Re-ack the packet with highest sequence number.
+When receiving out-of-order packet, can either discard of buffer (implementation decision). re-ACK the packet with highest sequence number.

 ### Selective Repeat

 Another pipelining protocol.
-Receiver individually acknowledges all correctly packets.
+Receiver individually acknowledges all correctly packets (regardless of order).
 Sender maintains timer for each unACKed packet.
 Sender window, N consecutive sequence #s.

 Want to avoid resending packets that were sent properly.